 - 1. Mark six (6) feet of spacing in lines at point of sale and in other high-traffic areas for Guests. - 2.
 Provide alcohol-based hand sanitizer (with at least 60% alcohol) at the entrance and at other areas throughout the premises as needed.
 Promote frequent use of hand-washing and hand sanitizer for workers and Guests. - 3.
-Increase disinfection during peak times or high Guest density times, and disinfect all shared objects (e.g., payment terminals, tables, countertops/bars, receipt trays, condiment holders) between use. - 4.
 The facility must arrange the space so that Guests sitting at a counter or table are not within six (6) feet of any Guests sitting at another counter or table.
 Moreover, each group of Guests sitting at a counter should be separated from other groups by six (6) feet.
 Entertainers must also stay at least six (6) feet away from any Guest.
 People sitting at a table need not be members of the same household and do not need to stay six (6) feet apart.
-Moreover, this Executive Order does not require waitstaff to stay six (6) feet away from Guests. - 5.
-Follow all applicable NCDHHS guidelines. - 6.
-Follow the restrictions set out in Subsection 3.14 and Appendix I of this Executive Order for any food or beverage service. - 7.
+Moreover, this Executive Order does not require waitstaff to stay six (6) feet away from Guests. - 4.
+Follow all applicable NCDHHS guidelines. - 5.
+Follow the restrictions set out in Subsection 3.14 and Appendix J of this Executive Order for any food or beverage service. - 6.
 Follow the Core Signage, Screening and Sanitation Requirements as defined in Appendix A to this Executive Order.

-APPENDIX H: Additional Health and Safety Requirements for Personal Care and Grooming Businesses
+APPENDIX I: Additional Health and Safety Requirements for Personal Care and Grooming Businesses

 - 1. Arrange seating so that groups of Guests are separated from one another by six (6) feet. - 2.
 Follow the Core Signage, Screening, and Sanitation Requirements as defined in Appendix A of this Executive Order, except for the requirement to have signage remind people about staying six (6) feet apart. - 3.
-Ensure that all equipment that comes into direct personal contact with Guests and all furniture in service areas (such as chairs, capes, and the shampooing area in a barber shop or salon) is completely cleaned and disinfected between each Guest. - 4.
+Ensure that all equipment that comes into direct personal contact with Guests and all furniture in service areas (such as chairs, capes, and the shampooing area in a barber shop or salon) are completely cleaned between each Guest. - 4.
 Mark six (6) feet of spacing in lines at point of sale and in other high-traffic areas for Guests, such as at cash registers and waiting areas. - 5.
 Follow all applicable NCDHHS guidelines.

-APPENDIX I: Additional Health and Safety Requirements for Restaurants
+APPENDIX J: Additional Health and Safety Requirements for Restaurants

-- 1. Increase disinfection during peak times or high Guest density times, and disinfect all shared objects (e.g., dining tables, booths, counters, payment terminals, tables, countertops/bars, receipt trays, condiment holders, and reusable menus) between each use. - 2.
-Promote frequent use of hand-washing and hand sanitizer for wait staff and food service staff throughout the shift and upon reporting to work.
-Hand-washing must at least meet the requirements specified in the North Carolina Food Code Manual. - 3.
-Mark six (6) feet of spacing in lines at high-traffic areas for Guests, such as a cash register or place where Guests wait to be seated at their table. - 4.
+- 1. Promote frequent use of hand-washing and hand sanitizer for waitstaff and food service staff throughout the shift and upon reporting to work.
+Handwashing must at least meet the requirements specified in the North Carolina Food Code Manual. - 2.
+Mark six (6) feet of spacing in lines at high-traffic areas for Guests, such as a cash register or place where Guests wait to be seated at their table. - 3.
 Arrange the Restaurant so that Guests sitting at a counter or table are not within six (6) feet of any Guests sitting at another counter or table.
 Moreover, each group of Guests sitting at a counter should be separated from other groups by six (6) feet.
 Entertainers also must stay at least six (6) feet away from any Guest.
 People sitting at a table need not be members of the same household and do not need to stay six (6) feet apart.
-Moreover, this Executive Order does not require servers and wait staff to stay six (6) feet away from Guests. - 5.
-Follow all applicable NCDHHS guidelines. - 6.
+Moreover, this Executive Order does not require servers and waitstaff to stay six (6) feet away from Guests. - 1.
+Follow all applicable NCDHHS guidelines. - 2.
 Follow the Core Signage, Screening, and Sanitation Requirements as defined in Appendix A of this Executive Order.